giulioverazzo/excel-to-iso19115/README.md

 Then run like this:
 `python3 convert.py name-of-excel-file.xlsx`

+The script is tailored to only read the `metadata-template.xlsx` file so, make a copy of it, change the value as needed and then proceed to convert it in xml.

 The script will output a file named `name-of-excel-file.xml` that can be imported in Geonetwork 3.x

 # Note